 Like many New England towns, Newport's weather can vary throughout the year.
 Summers are pleasant with warm temperatures, sunny days, and an abundance of events to keep you busy, including the city’s world-renowned folk and jazz festivals and international tennis tournament in July.
 As temperatures cool, fall foliage is on full display in late September, early October.
 Enjoy a scenic drive to take in the colors.
 While winters are cold and snowy, it may be the best time to enjoy your Newport vacation rental and a cozy dinner at one of the local vineyards.
 May brings warmer temperatures, drier weather, and delicious oysters and chowders from local growers and vendors at the annual Newport Oyster & Chowder Festival.

-What are the top things to do in Newport?
+Top things to do in Newport

 Newport Cliff Walk